-It’s a topic and a question that’s rarely addressed.
-I guess because it’s assumed you either have it or you don’t?
-We imagine it can’t be taught.
-Like talent and potential.
+It’s a topic that’s rarely addressed: Artistry.
+Like talent and potential, most people think it can’t be taught.
+We assume you either have it or you don’t.
 And yet, as musicians we spend our whole lives attempting to work our way into it.
-I’m talking about Artistry.

-Thinking about artistry this week led me to Barbara Cook, who first became known for her starring roles in the original Broadway productions of “Candide,” “The Music Man” and “She Loves Me.”
+Thinking about artistry brought Barbara Cook to mind.
+She first became known for her starring roles in the original Broadway productions of “Candide,” “The Music Man,” and “She Loves Me.”
 Years later she reinvented herself as a cabaret singer, widely considered one of the best.

 Stephen Sondheim told The Washington Post in 2002, “No one sings theater songs with more feeling for the music or more understanding of the lyrics than Barbara.”